How to Set Up Your Devices to Teach Yoga Online

 Phone as Camera

 I own all kinds of cameras, but I don’t use any of them.
 My phone works better because the lens is great, the battery life is excellent, and most importantly, we’re all extremely familiar with how it works.
-I personally use my front-facing camera so I can see my image framed, but the back camera is lens is better.
-Always use horizontal view as it will give your students a wider view.
+Use your phone as a camera.
+The back camera is better.
+Connect your phone to your computer using EpoCam.
+Install the app on your iPhone and your computer and your phone turns into a powerful high definition webcam.

-Laptop as Control Center
+Laptop as Control Centre

 Bluetooth Earbuds